thiblahute/meson-website/FAQ.md

     project('myproj', 'c', default_options : ['warnlevel=1'])

 However we highly recommend that you instead fix all the compiler warnings displayed so that your project compiles with zero warnings at level 2.
 Those warnings have a fairly good signal to noise ratio so fixing them will increase the quality of your code.

+## My project works fine on Linux and MinGW but fails with MSVC due to a missing .lib file

+With gcc, all symbols on shared libraries are exported automatically unless you specify otherwise.
+With MSVC no symbols are exported by default.
+If your shared library exports no symbols, MSVC will silently not produce an import library file leading to failures.
+The solution is to add symbol visibility definitions [as specified in GCC wiki](https://gcc.gnu.org/wiki/Visibility).